 The final segment of our birding trip in Bali was going to the shrimp farms, where we saw this Small Blue Kingfisher.

 After Bali we crossed over to Java again and went to Baluran National Park to look for the Endangered Green Peafowl.
-Here is an Oriental Pied Hornbill seen in the park
+Here is an Oriental Pied Hornbillseen in the park

 We eventually saw three peafowl, two male and one female.
 This male came the closest, and gave us amazing views.
 Most of the global population are found in mainland Asia, but there is an isolated group found in Java.